eenumah/e-Commerce-Marketing-Campaign-Analysis/README.md

-2b.
-Analyzing and testing conversion funnels: we deep futher to understand and opotimize each step of our user's experience on their journey toward purchasing our products.
+## Analyzing and testing conversion funnels:
+We deep futher to understand and opotimize each step of our user's experience on their journey toward purchasing our products.
 We identify the most common paths customers take before purchasing our products, identifying how many of our users continue on to each next step in our conversion flow, and how many users abandon at each step.
 Also, optimizing critical pain points where users are abandoning, so that we can convert more users and sell more products.

-3. Analyzing channel portfolios
+# Analyzing channel portfolios

 This is about bidding efficiently and using data to maximize the effectiveness of our marketing budget.
 The business could have different marketing channels like email, social networks, search and direct typing and will cost us different amounts.
 Our job as analyst will be to figure out which one cost the most, which is most effective and optimize the bidding.